Mutoxicated/HYPER/devlog.md

 ## Day 239

 Will have to remake Mog.
 Made alllll the classes today and they also show up in the item info.
 Very cool.

+## Day 240

+I'm pretty much done with the full funcionality of the shop system.
+Tomorrow I will remake the mog and I will also make the zorretox enemy.